ZvonimirZlo/face-app/README.md

 Face detection app.
-Thanks to 'justadudewhohacks' for the API.
+Thanks to 'justadudewhohacks' for the API && tutorials how to use it.